VitexSoftware/php-vitexsoftware-rbczpremiumapi/README.md

 $apiInstance = new VitexSoftware\Raiffeisenbank\Api\DownloadStatementApi(
-    // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
+    // If you want use custom http client, pass your client which implements
+    // `GuzzleHttp\ClientInterface`.
     // This is optional, Internal `ApiClient` will be used as default.
-    // Else you must call setXIBMClientId($lientID) and $this->setSUIPAddress($clientPubIP) method to set API call properly
+    // Else you must call setXIBMClientId($lientID) and $this->setSUIPAddress($clientPubIP)
+    // methods to set API call properly

     new \VitexSoftware\Raiffeisenbank\ApiClient(['clientpubip'=> \VitexSoftware\Raiffeisenbank\ApiClient::getPublicIP() ,'debug'=>true])
 );